Wilburn Boat Co. v. Fireman's Fund Insurance Co.: Dissent

-In his dissent, Justice Reed argued that federal admiralty law is grounded in English Law which has long since established that marine insurance contracts require strict compliance, and explained that leaving the decision to state governments hinders the development of a uniform federal admiralty body of law.
+In his dissent, Justice Reed argued that federal admiralty law is grounded in English Law which has long since established that marine insurance contracts require strict compliance, and that leaving the decision to state governments hinders the development of a uniform federal admiralty body of law.

 Subsequent developments

 The Supreme Court's ruling in Wilburn Boat has been subject to a great deal of criticism.
 Most critics of the decision argue that it was poorly reasoned and poorly articulated.
 As a result, multiple levels of uncertainty were created; more specifically, there has been a great deal of confusion over which state's law should govern a given marine insurance contract and the apparent unpredictability of the prospective outcomes.
 Several critics argue that Wilburn Boat is bad law and should be reconsidered by the Supreme Court or overruled via federal statute, however Wilburn Boat still remains good law today.